 Now that you have an ostomy to care for, your daily life may change a bit.
 In addition to learning how to apply, empty, and change your ostomy pouching system, you’ll also need to plan in advance for the times you’ll be away from home.

-For example, if you plan to be away from home for a day at work, you’ll need to bring along any ostomy supplies and accessories you use throughout the day as well as emergency back-up supplies.
+For example, if you plan to be away from home for a day at work, you’ll need to bring along any ostomy supplies and accessories you use throughout the day and emergency back-up supplies.

 10. Get the okay from your doctor before starting physical activity again.